OSGConnect/osg-ahm-17/novice/DHTC/05-Stash.md

 to be kilobytes or megabytes in size.

-If the majority of the inputs are databases or reference files a possible solution would be to place the input files on a publicly accessible webserfer.
+If the majority of the inputs are databases or reference files a possible solution would be to place the input files on a publicly accessible webserver.
 Then jobs would wget the appropriate files when they start running.
 Since most OSG sites have a Squid server, this will minimize the network traffic outside of the site running your jobs.
 If the majority of the input is in reference files that are identical between jobs, then another alternative would be to use a service such as OASIS that will make the reference files available on the majority of OSG sites.
 Jobs can then access the files as if they are on the compute node and only the files that are accessed will be transferred.

-If the input files need to remain private or if the inputs drastically change between jobs, you should probably discuss this with us so that we can help you come up with a good solution.
+Further down we will introduce another solution: StachCache and stashcp.

 Since the output files are small (i.e. < ~1GB), using the `transfer_output_files` option
 in your submit file and allowing HTCondor to manage transferring outputs from